bcmi/libcom/README.md

 - **ControlComModel** is a generative image composition model, which unifies image blending and image harmonization in one diffusion model.
 - **ShadowGenerationModel** generates plausible shadow for the inserted object in a composite image.

-For more detailed user guidance and method description, please refer to our [[documents]](https://libcom.readthedocs.io/en/latest/).
+**For the detailed method descriptions, code examples, visualization results, and performance comments, please refer to our [[documents]](https://libcom.readthedocs.io/en/latest/).**

 ## Requirements